ucsd-cse11-sp22/ucsd-cse11-sp22.github.io/syllabus.md

 based on the feedback from grading.
 You can resubmit your work to the Late/Resubmit submission and request to have your work regraded up to three more times (for each PA).
 A staff member will grade your resubmission and let you know when it has been graded.
+Note: depending on how busy the staff is, it may take up to a week to grade your resubmission.
+It may also take another week or so after it's graded before the grade is moved to Canvas.

 There is no penalty for resubmissions, you can still earn full credit.
 We will take the highest score between your original submission and your late/resubmissions.